0xflotus/node-twitterbot/README.md

     });
     Bot.now(twitterBotAction);

-The now() function takes either an actionName identifier, a function with the same signaure as a TwitterBotAction, or an actual TwitterBotAction object
+The now() function takes either an actionName identifier, a function with the same signature as a TwitterBotAction, or an actual TwitterBotAction object

 You can schedule actions into the future by calling